mawalu/wireguard-private-networking/README.md

 debian_enable_backports: true # if the debian backports repos should be added on debian machines

+# Raspberry Pi Zero support
+# Needs kernel headers and manual compilation of wireguard, opt in via flag, install `community.general` collection
+# Caution: Might trigger a reboot.
+allow_build_from_source: true

+wireguard_sources_path: "/var/cache" # Location to clone the WireGuard sources if manual build is required

 client_vpn_ip: "" # if set an additional wireguard config file will be generated at the specified path on localhost
 client_wireguard_path: "~/wg.conf" # path on localhost to write client config, if client_vpn_ip is set

 # a list of additional peers that will be added to each server
 wireguard_additional_peers: